iutools/iutools/doc/test-plan.md

   - IU Text has been Romanized
   - Hover the mouse over a word:
     - It shows that it's clickable
-    - Clicking on that IU word produces a Gist with:
+    - Clicking on that IU word opens a Dictionary Entry for that word
-      - Morphological analysis
-      - Parallel sentenecs
   - Hover the mouse over a NON-word (ex: period, comma, space):
     - It does NOT show that it's clickable
     - Clicking on that NON-word does NOT produce a Gist